paypal/squbs/docs/configuration.md

 ##Pipeline

 If defined, a default pipeline is installed for pre-processing every single request and post-processing every response.
 Services can specify a different pipeline, or none at all as described under [Bootstrapping squbs](bootstrap.md#services).
 Applications or infrastructure can implement their own pipelines for pre-processing needs such as logging or tracing.
-Please see detailed description of pipelines under [Streaming Request/Response Pipeline](streamingpipeline.md).
+Please see detailed description of pipelines under [Request/Response Pipeline](pipeline.md).